| My Neighbor’s Roses

 bring enjoyment or even help to others who instead choose to keep it all

+to themselves for their own pleasure.
 As Christians we ought not to live like this.

 Those things that we have received freely - the ability to garden,